chrisnoonan98675/site/xl-release/how-to/install-xl-release-as-a-service.markdown

 1. As root (on Unix) or an administrator (on Windows), execute `<XLRELEASE_HOME>/bin/install-service.sh` (on Unix) or `<XLRELEASE_HOME>\bin\install-service.cmd` (on Windows).
 This command will install the service.

     On a Unix-based system, you will be asked for the user name under which you installed the XL Release server when you executed `run.sh`.

+    On Windows you have to make sure that `java` process of _JDK_ is available on PATH or JAVA_HOME environment property.

 ## Troubleshoot the XL Release service